WXw World Tag Team Championship

 The wXw World Tag Team Championship is a professional wrestling world tag team championship contested for in the German professional wrestling promotion, Westside Xtreme Wrestling (wXw).
 The inaugural champions was Swi$$ Money Holding (Claudio Castagnoli and Ares).
 They claim to have bought the titles on June 1, 2001.
+The titles have been defended internationally in Japan, the United States, the Netherlands and the United Kingdom and on cards promoted by Combat Zone Wrestling, Pro Wrestling Noah, British Championship Wrestling, Big Japan Wrestling and others.

-There have been a total of 61 reigns shared between 50 different teams consisting of 75 distinctive champions.
-The current holders are Arrows Of Hungary (Dover and Icarus) who are in their second reign as a team, as well as individually.
+There have been a total of 70 reigns shared between 58 different teams, consisting of 88 distinctive champions.
+The current holders are Marc Empire and Robert Dreissker, who are in their first reign as a team.
+It's Marc Empire's first reign and Robert Dreissker's sixth reigns, the most as an individual.